aganezov/sublime-snippets/README.md

-Snippets to work with Sublime Text 2 editor on LaTeX documents
+<head>Snippets to work with Sublime Text 2 editor on LaTeX documents</head>

 <h1>INSTALLATION</h1>